skykhs3/skykhs3.github.io/_posts/2024-10-26-typescript-structural-type-system.md

 In this short code snippet, the issue is easy to spot, but in a larger codebase, such an error could be challenging to detect.

 ## How to solve this problem?
 First, be cautious when using the spread operator (...).
-Keep in mind that the spread operation can overwrite existing properties, and an interface does not guarantee that there won’t be additional fields in an object.
+Keep in mind that the spread operation can overwrite existing properties, and an interface does not guarantee that there won't be additional fields in an object.

 Second, consider using a **"tag" field** to ensure type safety.
 The following example shows how tagging can throw an error and help prevent mistakes.